Is harsher punishment a good thing?

 I spoke to Kizzy Augustin, health and safety specialist and Partner at Russell-Cooke Solicitors in London on my podcast series.

 Kizzy gave us a rundown of the changes and an overview of their impact thus far.
-I’ve popped this podcast into Soundcloud and put it at the bottom of the page for you to listen directly on Linkedin.

 Since 1 Feb 2016, new guidance was published on exactly how H&S prosecutions should be sentenced (also new guidance applies to Environmental sentencing since 2014).
 The improved guidance for health and safety fines and custodial sentencing provide very clear parameters for courts.